 Offshore Staff Augmentation

-Offshore staff augmentation is a general term for any team members located in different country than the in-house team.
+Offshore staff augmentation is a general term for any team member located in a different country than the in-house team.
 Generally, the terms offshore, overseas and foreign staff augmentation are used interchangeably.
 Offshore staff augmentation shares some benefits of nearshore staff augmentation, except for it may present issues with time zones and diverse cultural understandings.

 Another common working model is called outsourcing, or managed services.
 This model is distinct from staff augmentation in many ways.
 In general, outsourcing is a hand-off solution where companies contract another firm or team to take control of a project.
 Often, this means the outsourced team is completely responsible for the results and manages the project on their own.
 For many companies, this model simplifies matters, since they don’t have to manage anything extra: they simply set the requirements and wait for the deliverables.
 For others, however, this loss of control can feel a bit scary.